mercadopago/devsite-docs/guides/online-payments/checkout-pro/previous-requirements.en.md

 >
 > Test your integration
 >
-> Check that everything works in your integration with test users.
+> Check if everything is properly working in your integration using test users.
 >
 > [Test your integration](https://www.mercadopago[FAKER][URL][DOMAIN]/developers/en/guides/online-payments/checkout-pro/test-integration)